Maxiviper117/docker-ubuntu-server-sim-vps/instructions.md

 ---

-## 📤 Step 4: Copy Your Public Key to the Container
+## 📤 Step 6: (Optional) Copy Your Public Key to the Container After Running

-> **Note:** In this project, the SSH public key is already added to the container during the Docker image build, using the key defined in your `.env` file.
+> **Note:** The SSH public key is already added to the container during the Docker image build, using the key defined in your `.env` file.
 You only need to manually copy your public key if you want to override or add additional keys after the container is running.

 Authorize SSH access by copying your public key into the container (if needed):